 WPS Pin Entry

-WPS (Wi-Fi Protected Setup) is a feature allowing devices to more easily connect to Wi-Fi access points without typing in as much information.
+WPS (Wi-Fi Protected Setup) is a feature allowing devices to more easily connect to Wi-Fi access points without typing in a password which may be quite long.

 A common way that WPS is implemented involves displaying a secret PIN code on the Wi-Fi access point, and requiring that the same PIN be typed into the device.

 If you have access to your Wi-Fi access point and it supports this feature, you will need to first find out what the secret PIN code is.